deepakbackuply/softaculous_api/cpanel/guide/delete_backup_loc.md

 ## Delete remote backup location using Softaculous API Guide
-This document explains how to delete a remote backup location using Softaculous API.
+This guide explains how to delete a remote backup location using Softaculous API.

 ### via cURL
 ```php